Search

 • Can I call the ADA?

-The ADA is not an agency, organization or a service provider.
-The ADA is a civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including j...
+The ADA is not an agency, organization, or service provider.
+Also known as the Americans with Disabilities Act, the ADA is a civil rights law that prohibits discrimination against individuals with dis...

 • Is my ADA Complaint with the Department of Justice anonymous?